Taweria/vertical-platformer/README.md

 # vertical-platformer

 ## Introduction
-Vertical platformer is a simple game where you have to jump from platform to platform to reach the top.
-The game is over when you fall off the screen.
+Vertical platformer is a little platformer game where you have to jump from platform to platform.

 Done with these [tutorial](https://www.youtube.com/watch?v=rTVoyWu8r6g).